 Dawson Park Restoration Project

-Planting Native Plants of Alberta and Seed Mix Supplied by City of Edmonton Operations Team
+Planting Native Plants and Seed Mix Supplied by City of Edmonton Operations Team

-As ERVCC does our work we are reading this helpful document and speaking with those with deep connections to these lands.
-We apprecate any offerings of help as we work to decolonialize our approach to River Valley Relationships.
+As ERVCC does our restoration work, we are reading this helpful document and speaking with those with deep connections to these lands.
+We appreciate any help you can give as we work to decolonize our approach to River Valley Relationships.
+Some have reminded us the land will heal by itself.
+What we feel is that in the meantime, acts of reciprocity in a partnered approach, will help everyone see the beauty of this area and encourage respect.

-Thank You to Kortney Tompkins and her wonderful team from the City of Edmonton.
-The city helped ERVCC with supplies and education ensuring we planted appropriate plant kin for this site.
-The cty is also helping us with relationships and education to inform the local community about the importance of the area under restoration and the importance of entering all of the valley with a sense of wonder, respect and reciprocity.
+Thank you to the wonderful Naturalization team from the City of Edmonton, the city helped ERVCC with supplies and education ensuring we planted appropriate plant kin for this site.
+The city is also helping us with relationships and education to inform the local community about the importance of the area under restoration and the importance of entering all of the valley with a sense of wonder, respect and reciprocity.

 Here is how they help ERVCC